 So think about how you use it and make a plan that will suit your needs.
 Give considerable thought to the layout and assess what will work best for your household.

-Whenever possible try to make use of the classic work triangle.
+Whenever possible, you should try to make use of the classic work triangle.
 Arrange the sink, refrigerator, and stove (the three features used the most) in a triangular pattern.

 Kitchen Space Planning